arnobpl/SecureChat/README.md

 1. After a successful login of `Client_A`, it sends a request for initiating the communication with `Client_B` using the `Client_B`’s client ID to the server.
 Message format: `SEND_START <Client_ID>`
     By the current design, it is possible to send any arbitrary message to any other clients via the server even without any initialization.
 The server trivially passes the data from one client to another client.
 Message format in this case: `SEND <Client_ID> <Data>`
     There is one thing to clarify.
 The subsequent message formats after Step 2 are actually the part of the `<data>` field.
 The server does not care about what types of messages in the `<data>` field are sent.

 2. After receiving the request for initiating the communication, the server replies to `Client_A` with the public key of `Client_B`.
 The server also sends a message to `Client_B` (if logged in) with the public key of `Client_A`.
 Message format for the both cases: `SEND_INVITE <Client_ID> <Client_Public_Key>`
-    If `Client_B` is not logged in, then server informs it to `Client_A`.
+    If `Client_B` is not logged in, then the server informs it to `Client_A`.
 Message format: `SEND_FAILURE <Client_ID>`

 3. If `Client_A` trusts the public key of `Client_B` provided by the server (or an attacker in a MITM attack), `Client_A` will continue executing the next steps.
-The similar things happen to `Client_B`.
+Similar things happen to `Client_B`.
 There is a trust list in each client to check for the trust of a client.
 The trust table creation is done using the statement:
     `CREATE TABLE trust_list ( id integer PRIMARY KEY, public_key text NOT NULL );`

 4. Both of the clients will generate a symmetric key using the Diffie-Hellman key exchange through the server (i.e., no client-to-client connection).
 The key will be used as a seed to a specific pseudorandom generator (PRG) used by all the clients in the system.
 PRG will generate two keys from the shared seed – one for AES encryption, the other for integrity using HMAC.
 The details are in the following steps.

 5. In the very first step of the message communication, there is no shared secret key generated.
 So, to ensure the Diffie-Hellman key exchange without any key alteration, each client uses RSA with SHA-256 using the padding conventions described in PKCS\#1  to sign/verify the public portion of Diffie-Hellman key pairs.
 The Diffie-Hellman key size is 2048 bits.
 Each client includes its sequence number which is also in the text to sign so that send the same message twice will be invalidated, as the signature will not match.
 It will prevent the replay attack.
 Here are the pair of message formats for this step:

       - `DATA_DH_START <Signature> <Seq_Num> <Client_DH_Public_Key>`

       - `DATA_DH_START_ACCEPT <Signature> <Seq_Num> <Client_DH_Public_Key>`

 6. From the above step, each client can generate a secret key shared by both of the clients.
 Using the shared secret key and the PRG, both clients will generate two keys – one for encryption, another one for HMAC tags.
 Every message includes the ciphertext from the chat message, the sequence number, the valid tag using HMAC for integrity check.
-More specifically, the encryption algorithm is AES-256 with CBC mode and PKCS\#5 padding .
-The algorithm for HMAC tags is the HMAC-SHA-256 keyed hashing algorithm for message authentication .
+More specifically, the encryption algorithm is AES-256 with CBC mode and PKCS\#5 padding.
+The algorithm for HMAC tags is the HMAC-SHA-256 keyed hashing algorithm for message authentication.
 So, PRG will take the input of the 2048-bit shared secret key from Diffie-Hellman key exchange and provide the output of 256-bit key for AES-256 encryption and 2048-bit key for HMAC-SHA-256 tagging.
 Message format: `DATA Enc(<HMAC> <Seq_Num> <Message>)`

 7. One of the clients randomly-chosen periodically (and randomly) requests to the other client for renewing the two keys (i.e., one for encryption, the other for integrity).
 The other client must accept the request and both of the clients generate a new shared seed using Diffie-Hellman key exchange.
 PRG will renew the two keys from the shared seed.
 Renewing the keys will also reset the sequence numbers of both clients.
 In this way, no client needs to store the other client’s valid sequence number permanently because a valid sequence number always starts from 0 after every Diffie-Hellman key exchange.
     But here is an important difference from the initial key exchange.
 Here instead of using the RSA signature, both of the clients use HMAC tags to exchange the public portion of Diffie-Hellman key pairs without any alteration.
 Here are the pair of message formats for this step: